GIVE me a penny, and I will tell you a story "worth gold".

 As for myself, they will not persuade me that there can be such an excess in friendship.

 1. The order of Pliny's letters, although organised in 10 volumes was said, by Pliny, to be happenstance in the first instance.
 Many find this hard to believe.
-Here i propose to regroup them by the person to whom they were sent.
-The tone of his letters appears to be unique to that person, there is a sense of respect to each.
-Likewise, perhaps because he is addressing issues he knew of interest to the person, the correspondence might be grouped that way, as the subject matter tends to be similar.
+Here i have taken Pliny at his word and regrouped them by the person to whom they were sent or concerned.
+The tone of Pliny's letters appears to be unique to that subject, there is a sense of respect to each.
+Likewise, perhaps because he is addressing issues he knew of interest to/about the person, the correspondence might be grouped that way, as the subject matter tends to be similar.

-2. The first four letters in this collection are to Septicius Clarus, the son a powerful, rising Roman family.
+2. The letters to Septicius Clarus are to the son of a powerful, rising Roman family.

-3. Letter IX deals with the awkward social slight occasioned by a missed dinner engagement.
+3. (1,15) deals with the awkward social slight occasioned by a missed dinner engagement.
 While the response may seem to address a trivial point, the original letter is quite complex, and the final plea difficult to unravel.

 I have arrived safely at the fountained gardens of the western reaches.
 I found the journey, necessarily by horse, enjoyable.
 But the extreme heat and dust of the trail took its toll, and not all of us survived the trip unscathed.